joakim/calendar/readme.md

 ### Summary

-- A [perennial](https://en.wikipedia.org/wiki/Perennial_calendar) [solar calendar](https://en.wikipedia.org/wiki/Solar_calendar) for Earth based on astronomical observations
+- A perennial solar calendar for Earth based on astronomical observations
-  - Standing on the shoulders of the Persian [Solar Hijri](https://en.wikipedia.org/wiki/Solar_Hijri_calendar) and [Jalali](https://en.wikipedia.org/wiki/Jalali_calendar) calendars
-  - With roots in the [Zoroastrian calendar](https://en.wikipedia.org/wiki/Zoroastrian_calendar) and possibly the [Egyptian calendar](https://en.wikipedia.org/wiki/Egyptian_calendar)
-- The [calendar year](https://en.wikipedia.org/wiki/Calendar_year) begins at the [northward equinox](https://en.wikipedia.org/wiki/March_equinox) measured from the [prime meridian](https://en.wikipedia.org/wiki/Prime_meridian)
+- The calendar year begins at the northward equinox measured from the prime meridian
-- 360 calendar days + 5 or 6 [intercalary](https://en.wikipedia.org/wiki/Intercalation_(timekeeping)#Solar_calendars) days
+- 360 calendar days + 5 or 6 intercalary days
   - 4 quarters of 90 calendar days + 1 intercalary day
-  - 8 "months" of 45 calendar days
+  - 8 months of 45 calendar days
-  - 40 "weeks" of 9 calendar days
+  - 40 weeks of 9 calendar days
-    - 3 × 3 days (based on the tridays of the [Liberalia Triday Calendar](https://www.hermetic.ch/cal_stud/ltc/ltc.htm))
+    - 3 × 3 days
   - 1 or 2 intercalary transition days at the end of the year
-- Proposed [epoch](https://en.wikipedia.org/wiki/Epoch) is the beginning of the human era (10001 BC)
+- Proposed epoch is the beginning of the human era (10001 BC)

 For more details, see the [definition](definition.md) or the [FAQ](faq.md).

-## What it is not
+### What it is not

 #### This calendar does not attempt to: